 Troy Nehls is a proud America First Patriot.
 He stands against the Washington Swamp and stands for the Constitution, fiscal conservatism, small government, and Texas values.
 Troy Nehls is proudly endorsed by President Donald Trump.

-Meet Sheriff Nehls
+Meet Sheriff Nehls - A Dedicated Veteran

-Sheriff Troy Nehls has dedicated his life to service.
+Troy Nehls has dedicated his life to service.
 At the age of 19, he enlisted in the U.S. Army.
 He was deployed on combat tours to Bosnia, Iraq, and Afghanistan, among other places.
 After 21 years of service, he retired with the rank of Major and as the recipient of two Bronze Star medals.
 Back home, Troy continued his service through law enforcement, a multi-generational tradition for his family.

 In 1994, Troy began his law enforcement service with Fort Bend ISD.
 He has spent the two decades since serving Fort Bend County in various law enforcement roles.
 From 2004 to 2012, he served two terms as the elected Constable for Ft.
 Bend County Pct.
 4. After two successful terms as Constable, Troy was elected as Fort Bend County Sheriff in 2012.
-He won re-election as Sheriff in 2016 and will complete his second four-year term in December 2020.
+He won re-election as Sheriff in 2016 and completed his second four-year term in December 2020.

-- Burglaries are down 60%
+- Burglaries were down 60%

-- Aggravated assaults are down 27%
+- Aggravated assaults were down 27%

-- Robberies are down 31%
+- Robberies were down 31%